jlstewart379/worm/README.md

 > 'frank launch'

-to launch you iOS application in the iOS simulator, open the terminal and start irb.
+to launch you iOS application in the iOS simulator.

+Open the terminal and start irb.

 Type: